malthe/chameleon/docs/reference.rst

    for example ``html:table``, if you are generating an XML document with multiple namespaces.

-In general, if an attribute expression evaluates to ``None``, ``True`` or ``False``, that attribute is deleted from the statement element.
+If an attribute expression evaluates to ``None``, the attribute is deleted from the statement element (or simply not inserted).

-However, for a special list of HTML attribute names, a value of ``True`` will print the attribute name with the same value string (e.g. ``checked="checked"``):

-  "compact", "nowrap", "ismap", "declare", "noshade", "checked", "disabled", "readonly", "multiple", "selected", "noresize", "defer"

 If the expression evaluates to the symbol ``default`` (a symbol which is always available when evaluating attributes), its value is defined as the default static attribute value.
-A missing attribute default is by definition assigned a default value of ``True``.
+If there is no such default value, a return value of ``default`` will drop the attribute.

 If you use ``tal:attributes`` on an element with an active ``tal:replace`` command, the ``tal:attributes`` statement is ignored.